-The time frame on which a trader opts to trade can have a significant impact on trading strategy and profitability.
+The time frame on which a trader opts to trade can significantly impact trading strategy and profitability.
 Day traders open and close multiple positions within a single day.
 In contrast, swing traders take trades that last multiple days, weeks, or even months.
 These two different trading styles can suit various traders depending on the amount of capital available, time availability, psychology, and the market being traded.

-One trading style isn't better than another and it really comes down to which style suits a trader's personal circumstances.
+One trading style isn't better than another, and it really comes down to which style suits an individual trader's circumstances.
 Some traders opt to do one or the other, while others may be day traders, swing traders, and buy-and-hold investors all at once.

 Day Trading Versus Swing Trading: Potential Returns

 Day trading attracts traders looking for rapid compounding of returns.
-Assume a trader risks 0.5% of their capital on each trade.
-If they lose, they'll lose 0.5%, but if they win they'll make 1% (2:1 reward-to-risk ratio).
+Assume a trader risks 0.5% (half) of their capital on each trade.
+If they lose, they'll lose 0.5%, but if they win, they'll make 1% (2:1 reward-to-risk ratio).

-Also, assume they win 50% of their trades.
-If they make six trades per day, on average, they will be adding about 1.5% to their account balance each day, less trading fees.
-Making even 1% a day would grow a trading account by more than 200% over the course of the year, uncompounded.
+Also, assume they win half of their trades.
+If the trader makes six trades per day—on average—they will be adding about 1.5% to their account balance each day, less trading fees, and even making 1% a day would grow the trader's account by more than 200% over the year, uncompounded.

 On the flip side, while the numbers seem easy to replicate for huge returns, nothing's ever that easy.
 Making twice as much on winners as you lost on losers, while also winning 50% of all the trades you take, doesn't come easily.
 You can make quick gains, but you can also rapidly deplete your trading account through day trading.

 Swing trading accumulates gains and losses more slowly than day trading, but you can still have certain swing trades that quickly result in big gains or losses.
-Assume a swing trader uses the same risk management rule and risks 0.5% of their capital on each trade with a goal of trying to make 1% to 2% on their winning trades.
+Assume a swing trader uses the same risk management rule and risks 50% of their capital on each trade to try to make 1% to 2% on their winning trades.